 - Project addresses an issue related to water or water resources

-- Project aligns with the Morgridge Center’s Community Engagement Commitments
+- Project aligns with the Morgridge Center’s Guidelines for Community-Based Research.

 - Applicant has identified one or more community partners